San Fernando Valley (film): Plot

-Rancher Cyclone Kenyon lives with his two granddaughters - Dale, a responsible adult who practically runs things; and Betty Lou, a boy-crazy bobbysoxer.
+Rancher Cyclone Kenyon lives with his two granddaughters—Dale, a responsible adult who runs practically everything; and Betty Lou, a boy-crazy bobbysoxer.
 Unfortunately, the ranch-hands would rather make music with Betty Lou than punch cattle, so Cyclone lets them go.
 Not that this improves things, because now there's the matter of replacing them.
 Dale does so—by hiring female ranch-hands.
 The women prove capable and lively, and all is well, notwithstanding Betty Lou who now has no one to flirt with—that is, until Roy and his sidekick Keno show up, begging for jobs.
 Cyclone hires them as cooks, which results in amateur-chef Roy giving everyone a case of Montezuma's Revenge.
 So that pretty much takes care of that.
 But soon Roy is in everyone's good stead, proving his worth as a two-fisted, cattle-ropin', ballad-singin' genius.
 Naturally, Betty Lou goes gaga, but it's Dale who falls in love.

 A subplot is thrown in involving a foreman who skulks around the countryside, bilking people out of their money.
 At one point, he manages to steal every horse on Cyclone's ranch.
 But Trigger gallops to the rescue, hooves flying, trampling the thief.
 The stolen horses are retrieved and Cyclone agrees to hire back the male ranch-hands he fired, but only after pairing them off with one female ranch-hand each: otherwise, that oversexed vixen Betty Lou would never leave them alone.